timvandermeij/mobile-radio-tomography/README.md

 * SVD
 * Truncated SVD

-The settings panels allows you to change the reconstructor and start the reconstruction and visualization process.
+The settings panels allow you to change the reconstructor and start the reconstruction and visualization process.
 The raw data is shown in a graph and table form.
 The stream source can also be recorded to a JSON dump format for calibration or analysis.